anontechnology/documentation/docs/libraries.md

 ### Storing a Regulation in the Vault

-To store a [Regulation](/glossary/regulation) to the Vault, create a new Regulation object and save it to the Vault.
-The constructor takes the `key`, `name`, and `url` of the Regulation.
+To store a [Regulation](/glossary/regulation) to the Vault, create a Regulation object, set its key and its display name along with a URL pointing to further information about it, and call `storeRegulation`.
+To automatically apply regulations to incoming data, [rules](/tutorials/regulation-rules) can be specified.

 === "Java"